A rough idea of scale; a Microlauncher on the left, the Vanguard rocket on the right. Image by Robert Little |

 So while the Microlauncher concept may be small, it is in reality far from simple.
 It is hoped that this very small class of launchers could truly open up not just low Earth orbit, but delving deeper into space, with a variety of missions, including but not limited to lunar and deep space.
 As mentioned, the resulting probes would have to be very small, but as they say, once you're in orbit, you're halfway to anywhere.

 If you want to find out more about the Microlauncher concept, I recommend checking out his website, Microlaunchers.
-He has also co-authored a book on the subject with Ed LeBouthillier, "Microlaunchers: Technology for a New Space Age
+He has also co-authored a book on the subject with Ed LeBouthillier, "Microlaunchers: Technology for a New Space Age"

 Perhaps one day there will be tiny little armadas of miniature space probes cruising the Solar System.
 If so, we might have Charles Pooley and Microlaunchers to thank.